citp/privacy-policy-historical/r/ra/rat/ratemyplacement.co.uk.md

 We may disclose information about you to any of our employees, officers, agents, suppliers or subcontractors insofar as reasonably necessary for the purposes as set out in this privacy policy.

 In addition, we may disclose information about you:

 (a) to the extent that we are required to do so by law;

 (b) in connection with any legal proceedings or prospective legal proceedings;

-(c) in order to establish, exercise or defend our legal rights (including providing information to others for the purposes of fraud prevention and reducing credit risk); and
+© in order to establish, exercise or defend our legal rights (including providing information to others for the purposes of fraud prevention and reducing credit risk); and

 (d) to the purchaser (or prospective purchaser) of any business or asset which we are (or are contemplating) selling.